kumahq/kuma-website/docs/docs/0.6.0/documentation/networking.md

 ## Kuma DNS

-The Kuma cotrol plane deploys its own Domain Name Service resolver, which is availabe in `standalone` and `remote` mode on UDP port 5653 (resembling the stadart port 53).
+The Kuma control plane deploys its Domain Name Service resolver, which is available in `standalone` and `remote` [mode](./deployments/#distributed-mode) on UDP port 5653 (resembling the standard port 53).
 Its purpose is to allow for decoupling the service name resolving from the underlying infrastructure and thus make Kuma more flexible.
 When Kuma is deployed as a distributed control plane, the Kuma DNS enables cross-cluster service discovery.

 ### Deployment

-When the Kuma control plane starts in either `standalone` or `remote` mode, it starts a listener on UDP port `5653`, which will respond for the mesh enabled services.

-To enable the redirection of the DNS requests for the `.mesh` DNS zone (the default), within a Kubernetes use `kumactl install dns | kubectl apply -f -`.
-This invocation of `kumactl` expects to find the environment variable `KUBECONFIG` set, so it can fetch the active Kubernete DNS server configuration.
+To enable the redirection of the DNS requests for the `.mesh` DNS zone (the default), within a Kubernetes, use `kumactl install dns | kubectl apply -f -`.
+This invocation of `kumactl` expects to find the environment variable `KUBECONFIG` set, so it can fetch the active Kubernetes DNS server configuration.
 Once this is done, `kumactl install dns` will output a patched resource ready to be applied through `kubectl apply`.
-Since this is a modificaion to system resources, it is strongly recommnede that you first inspect the resulting configuration.
+Since this is a modification to system resources, it is strongly recommended that you first inspect the resulting configuration.

 `kumactl install dns` is recognizing and supports the major flavors of CoreDNS as well as Kube DNS resources.

 ::: tip
 The typical environment where Kuma DNS will be used is Kubernetes.
-It leverages the trasparent proxy by default, which is a strict requirement for utilizing the Kuma DNS virtual IPs (VIP).
+It leverages the transparent proxy by default, which is a strict requirement for utilizing the Kuma DNS virtual IPs (VIP).
 In the future, Kuma will provide DNS support in Universal mode too.
 :::

 ### Configuration